2015 Events Archive

 Catholic University & Policlinico “A. Gemelli,” Rome

 Dr. Alessandro Olivi received his medical degree from the University of Padova, Italy.
 He completed his Residency at the University of Cincinnati-Good Samaritan Hospital in 1988.
 He then completed a Fellowship in Neurosurgical Oncology at the Johns Hopkins Hospital.
-He has been a member of the Neurosurgery and Oncology Faculty at the Johns Hopkins University since 1991.
-He is currently Professor of Neurosurgery and Oncology and the Director of the Division of Neurosurgical Oncology.
-He is also the Chairman for the Department of Neurosurgery at the Johns Hopkins Bayview Medical Center.
+He has been a member of the Neurosurgery and Oncology Faculty at Johns Hopkins University since 1991.
+He is currently a Professor of Neurosurgery and Oncology and the Director of the Division of Neurosurgical Oncology.
+He is also the Chairman of the Department of Neurosurgery at the Johns Hopkins Bayview Medical Center.
 Dr. Olivi specializes in the surgical treatment of tumors and vascular lesions of the brain and spinal cord.
 His ongoing research activities are focused on the development of new treatments for brain tumors such as local delivery systems and applied nanotechnologies for advanced therapies.
-He has a vast experience in treating the most complex lesions of the brain, brainstem, skull base and spinal cord, utilizing state-of-the-art surgical technologies.
+He has vast experience in treating the most complex lesions of the brain, brainstem, skull base, and spinal cord, utilizing state-of-the-art surgical technologies.
 In addition, he directs and coordinates a number of multicenter clinical trials to test novel and promising therapies for brain tumors.

 Individualized Surgical Treatment of Patients Affected by Brain Tumors & their Participation to Clinical Trials

-The treatment of malignant brain tumor remains a formidable challenge.
-However, recent advances in our understanding of the biological nature and the genetic signatures of these tumors associated with the refinement of our surgical, imaging and anesthesia techniques, have allowed us develop highly personalized treatments for patients affected by this disease.
-A description of the selected application of these advanced techniques (including functional MRIs, awake procedures, intraoperative images) in a number of exemplified cases will be presented.
+The treatment of malignant brain tumors remains a formidable challenge.
+However, recent advances in our understanding of the biological nature and the genetic signatures of these tumors associated with the refinement of our surgical, imaging, and anesthesia techniques, have allowed us to develop highly personalized treatments for patients affected by this disease.
+A description of the selected application of these advanced techniques (including functional MRIs, awake procedures, and intraoperative images) in a number of exemplified cases will be presented.
 In addition, the importance of completing rigorous clinical trials to provide rapid answers to the ongoing quest for more effective treatments of malignant brain tumors will be emphasized.